nickbradley/codestory/study/study.md

 ## Reviewing the pull request
-@XXX Please review this pull request by answering the questions below.
+@XXX Please review this pull request by looking at the [diff view]() and answering the questions below.
   1. What is the purpose of the method with the change?
   2. How did the method change?
   3. Why was this change made?
+Please answer in the comment field below (you do not need to merge).

 #if annotated
 _Note: this diff contains a link to our tool, CodeStory, that might be helpful.
 Copy the link in your browser to see the story._

 ## Debrief
- 1. Please rank your experience reviewing the **first** pull request (pick one):
+ 1. Please rank your experience reviewing the 1st pull request:
     - [ ] Very easy
     - [ ] Somewhat easy
     - [ ] Neutral
     - [ ] Somewhat challenging
     - [ ] Very challenging
- 2. <Same as in 1>
+ 2. Please rank your experience reviewing the 2nd pull request:
+    - [ ] Very easy
+    - [ ] Somewhat easy
+    - [ ] Neutral
+    - [ ] Somewhat challenging
+    - [ ] Very challenging
  3. Was the information provided by CodeStory useful?
    - [ ] Very useful
    - [ ] Somewhat useful